MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/match.rst

 		Idem :ref:`constraint-attributes <par.match.cst>`, but for all constraints with no local override.

 	**nequ**
 		A *number* specifying the number of equations (i.e. number of equalities or inequalities) of the problem.
-It is useful when the problem is made abstract with functions and it is not possible to deduce this count from single constraint definitions, or one needs to override it. (default: :literal:`nil`).
+It is useful when the problem is made abstract with functions and it is not possible to deduce this count from single constraint definitions, or one needs to override it. (default: :const:`nil`).
-		Example: :literal:`nequ = 15`.
+		Example: :expr:`nequ = 15`.

 	**exec**
-		A *callable* :literal:`(x, c, cjac)` updating a *vector* passed as second argument with the values of all constraints, and updating an optional *matrix* passed as third argument with the Jacobian of all constraints (if not :literal:`nil`), using the variables values passed in a *vector* as first argument.
-This attribute supersedes all constraints :literal:`expr` and may be useful when it is better to update all the constraints together. (default: :literal:`nil`).
+		A *callable* :literal:`(x, c, cjac)` updating a *vector* passed as second argument with the values of all constraints, and updating an optional *matrix* passed as third argument with the Jacobian of all constraints (if not :const:`nil`), using the variables values passed in a *vector* as first argument.
+This attribute supersedes all constraints :literal:`expr` and may be useful when it is better to update all the constraints together. (default: :const:`nil`).
-		Example: :literal:`exec = myinequ`, where (:literal:`nvar=2` and :literal:`nequ=2`)
+		Example: :expr:`exec = myinequ`, where (:literal:`nvar=2` and :literal:`nequ=2`)

 .. code::